 When determining whether a company is a good risk for a surety bond, the surety will review the contractor’s experience, workforce, and financial statements to ensure that they’ll complete the work and pay their suppliers.
 For a construction letter of credit, all that is reviewed is a company’s financial statements.
 Once the bank or financial institution has determined that the company can pay them back the amount of the letter, they’re approved.

 If an owner or general contractor files a claim on a bond, the surety investigates the claim by requesting documents and talking to the applicant.
 Once it’s determined that the claim has been substantiated, the surety can give the owner payment to cover the cost of completing the work, complete the work themselves, or help the original contractor finish the work.

-The process for getting a letter of credit is fairly simple and straightforward.
+The process for obtaining a letter of credit is fairly simple and straightforward.
 The applicant applies for one at a bank or other financial institution, and the bank will review the applicant’s financial statements to determine if providing a letter of credit is a worthy risk.

 Collecting payment against a letter of credit

 On a commercial letter of credit, the beneficiary requests the money from the issuer and gets paid right away.
 There’s no proof or additional documentation required because the agreement states that the bank pays upon request.